OrchardCMS/OrchardCore/README.md

 Run the build.cmd file included in the repository to bootstrap DNX and build solution.

-Next navigate to 'D:\Brochard\src\OrchardVNext.Web' or where ever your retrospective folder is on the command line in Administrative mode.
+Next navigate to 'D:\Brochard\src\Orchard.Web' or where ever your retrospective folder is on the command line in Administrative mode.

 run.. 'dnx web' -> Hey you just kicked up the Orchard host.